rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    *  An instruction about how to generate the "revision" statement.

-   A template for the IANA Considerations is provided in {{sec-temp-id}} for IANA-maintained modules with identities and {{sec-temp-enum}} for IANA- maintained modules with enumerations.
+   A template for the IANA Considerations is provided in {{sec-temp-id}} for IANA-maintained modules with identities and {{sec-temp-enum}} for IANA-maintained modules with enumerations.
 Authors may modify the template to reflect specifics of their modules (e.g., Multiple registries can be listed for a single IANA-maintained module, no explicit description (or name) field is listed under the